kkmhogen/KBeaconDemo_Android/README.md

 ```

 Sometimes the app need to configure multiple advertisment type parameters at the same time.
 We recommend that the app should check whether the parameters was changed before update.
-If the paramaters value is no change, the app do not need to send the configuration.
+If the parameters value is no change, the app do not need to send the configuration.
-Example2: check if the paramaters was changed, then send new paramaters to device
+Example2: check if the parameters was changed, then send new parameters to device
 ```Java
 //read user input and download to KBeacon device void updateViewToDevice()